 Many genetic problems can cause SCID.
 These problems make the white cells in the blood (T and B cells) less able to fight infection.
 The child's immune system has trouble defending the body against bacteria, viruses, and fungi.

 There are several types of SCID.
 The two most common types are classical X-linked and ADA deficiency.

-What are the symptoms of SCID?
+What are the symptoms of SCID in a child?

 Symptoms of SCID usually start within the first year of a child’s life.
 The following are the most common symptoms of SCID.
 But symptoms can occur a bit differently in each child.

 Usually the child will have many serious infections, life-threatening infections, or both.
 The infections are not easily treated.
 And medicines to treat the infections don't work well.
 Common infections include:

 - Yeast infections in the mouth and diaper area

 How is SCID diagnosed in a child?The healthcare provider will ask about your child’s symptoms and health history.
 He or she will give your child a physical exam.
 Your child may need multiple blood tests to help confirm the diagnosis.

 How is SCID treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.